PrivSec-dev/privsec.dev/content/posts/knowledge/FLOSS Security.md

 The goal doesn't have to be a complete understanding of a program's design (incredibly difficult without source code); it's typically to answer a specific question, fill in a gap left by tracing/fuzzing, or find a well-known property.
 When developers publish documentation on the security architecture of their closed-source software, reverse engineering tools like decompilers are exactly what you need to verify their honesty (or lack thereof).

 Decompilers are seldom used alone in this context.
 Instead, they're typically a component of reverse engineering frameworks that also sport memory analysis, debugging tools, scripting, and sometimes even IDEs.
-I use [the radare project](https://www.radare.org/n/), but [Ghidra](https://ghidra-sre.org/) is also popular.
+I use [the Rizin framework](https://rizin.re/), but [Ghidra](https://ghidra-sre.org/) is also popular.
 Their documentation should help you get started if you're interested.

 ### Example: malware analysis

 These reverse-engineering techniques---a combination of tracing, packet sniffing, binary analysis, and memory dumps---make up the workings of most modern malware analysis.
-See [this example](https://www.hybrid-analysis.com/sample/1ef3b7e9ba5f486afe53fcbd71f69c3f9a01813f35732222f64c0981a0906429/5e428f69c88e9e64c33afe64) of a fully-automated analysis of the Zoom Windows installer.
+See [this example of a fully-automated analysis of the Zoom Windows installer](https://www.hybrid-analysis.com/sample/1ef3b7e9ba5f486afe53fcbd71f69c3f9a01813f35732222f64c0981a0906429/5e428f69c88e9e64c33afe64).
 It enumerates plenty of information about Zoom without access to its source code: reading unique machine information, anti-VM and anti-reverse-engineering tricks, reading config files, various types of network access, scanning mounted volumes, and more.

 To try this out yourself, use a sandbox designed for dynamic analysis.
 [Cuckoo](https://github.com/cuckoosandbox) is a common and easy-to-use solution, while [DRAKVUF](https://drakvuf.com/) is more advanced.